 - Respond immediately to the general vicinity of the event if safe to do so.
-They will not enter any dangerous or unsafe areas; - Activate emergency lights when responding via CEP vehicle on MUN property only; - Maintain regular radio communications to the Dispatcher and all Officers;
+They will not enter any dangerous or unsafe areas; - Activate emergency lights when responding via CEP vehicle on Memorial property only; - Maintain regular radio communications to the dispatcher and all officers; - Establish a perimeter at a safe distance from the incident.
+The purpose of the perimeter is to ensure personnel to not enter the area of the incident and to assist people evacuating the area - Ensure a second officer has returned to the Communications Control Centre to assist the primary dispatcher; - Assign responding Officers to - o Traffic and pedestrian control;

-- Establish a perimeter at a safe distance from the incident.
-The purpose of the perimeter is to ensure personnel to not enter the area of the incident and to assist people evacuating the area; - Ensure a second officer has returned to the Communications Control Centre to assist the primary Dispatcher; - Assign responding Officers to - o Traffic and pedestrian control; - o Maintain perimeter security; - o Assist in the evacuation of persons from the building; and - o Other related duties. - Take direction from the RNC upon their arrival to the scene and act as the Liaison between CEP and the RNC; - Direct the Dispatcher to request resources from Facilities Management if required and safe to do so, such as barricades to be used for perimeter control; - Contact the Manager on-duty/on-call to acquire guidance or further direction if needed; - Communicate effectively throughout the incident with - o CEP Personnel; - o RNC Personnel and other first responders; and - o MUN Personnel directly involved in the incident.
+- o Maintain perimeter security; and - o Other related duties. - Take direction from the RNC upon their arrival to the scene and act as the Liaison between CEP and the RNC; - Direct the dispatcher to request resources from Facilities Management if required and safe to do so, such as barricades to be used for perimeter control; - Contact the Manager on-duty/on-call to acquire guidance or further direction if needed; - Communicate effectively throughout the incident with - o CEP Personnel; - o RNC Personnel and other first responders; and - o Memorial Personnel directly involved in the incident.